NolanHeffner/pieby/README.md

 ## Pieby Chess Engine

-Pieby is a WIP A/B duck chess engine that intends to eventually implement a WDL eval based on ideas from the Lc0 team.
+Pieby is a WIP A/B duck chess engine that intends to eventually implement 2 nets; a WDL evaluation net, and a smallnet which decides where to place the duck each turn.
+We will see how things develop.

 | Options     | Description | Allowed range |
 |    :---:    |    :----:   |     :---:     |
 |    Hash     |     N/A     |      N/A      |

+## Timeline

+Goals are:

+- Functional engine by Aug.
+2024
+- Neural network implementation by Jan.
+2025
+- Experiments with multiple networks completed by July 2025

 ## Current To-Do List